Are the venue and experience suitable for wheelchairs?

-Please note that during a preview show, the experience may be slightly different from a regular show – please refer to the ‘What is a Preview date?’ question above for more information on this.
+Please note that on a preview date, the experience may be slightly different from those on a regular date – please refer to the ‘What is a Preview date?’ question below for more information on this.

 Can I buy a Gift Voucher?

-Yes, you can purchase E-gift Tickets via The Ticket Factory or See Tickets.
+Yes, you can purchase E-gift Tickets via See Tickets.
 These are electronic tickets that you can buy as a gift or treat for someone.
 You don’t have to choose a date or time when purchasing, as the recipient will choose these when redeeming their gift.

-For further information, please check the ticket agents’ websites.
+For further information, please check the ticket agent’s website.

 I have received an E-gift Ticket – what do I do now?